About Brora Development Trust

 Home/About Brora Development Trust

-Brora Development Trust was formed in 2013 by a group of passionate local people in order to establish a grass-roots approach to making our community a better place to live, work and play.
+Brora Development Trust was formed in 2013 by a group of passionate local volunteers, in order to establish a grass-roots approach to making our community a better place to live, work and play.

-Brora Development Trust is the known as name for Brora and District Action Group and is a Scottish Charitable Incorporated Organisation (SC043968).
+Brora Development Trust is the known as name for Brora and District Action Group and is a Scottish Charitable Incorporated Organisation (SC043968) and is managed by a board of 7 voluntary Trustees.

 The website is however an organic and ever evolving entity and not a completely finished, well polished website, so we ask for your understanding as the site grows.
 Local businesses are adding their details to the listings pages and continue to do so.
 This website truly is ‘by the community, for the community’.

-Brora Youth Initiative – A community initiative, steered by a voluntary sub-committee, Brora Youth Partnership, working alongside the charity Youth Highland.
-Brora Development Trust run twice weekly youth group sessions for secondary school aged young people in Brora
+This is a community initiative, steered by a voluntary sub-committee, Brora Youth Partnership, working alongside the charity Youth Highland.
+Brora Development Trust run twice weekly drop-in youth-led sessions for secondary school aged young people in Brora, in the youth room at Brora Community Centre.
+Members gave the club the name Brora Youth Room.
+Sessions take place on Wednesdays from 6.30pm to 8.30pm and on Fridays from 5.30pm to 7.30pm.
+Members are supported by a team of Youth Workers employed by the Trust.

 Previous projects include: